eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 					* sensitivity [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.7 Print Sensitivity, pp. 139-141].
 					* embedded sampling analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.8 Print Embedded Sampling Analysis, pp. 141].
 					* Intrusive PCE analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.9 Print Intrusive PCE analysis, pp. 142].
+					* This is also summarized in Table 9-1 of [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-1, pp. 155]
-			[Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160]
+	- Additional information on the command line argument "-o" is found at: [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.2 "-o" Output, pp. 160].
+		* Xyce does not allow this command line argument to override the Xyce netlist.
 	- The command line argument "-r" saves the output file in the raw file format [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 132], and its combined usage with the "-a" option stores Xyce circuit simulation results in ASCII characters.
-		- This can be used to specify an output file for each type/mode of analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): pp. 126-127], such as AC and HB [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 128].
+		* This can be used to specify an output file for each type/mode of analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): pp. 126-127], such as AC and HB [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 128].
+			+ The AC and harmonic balance analysis types/modes can produce multiple files for each analysis type/mode [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.4 Multi-File Output for AC and HB Analysis, pp. 161].